mattbierner/blog.mattbierner.com/_posts/2014-03-06-hash-array-mapped-tries-in-javascript.md

 };
 ```

 `ArrayNode` is the same as the [hash trie][mb-hashtrie] `InternalNode`.
-It manages an array children, addressable by hash fragment offsets into a sparsely populated array.
-Only children that actual exist are set in the array.
+It manages an array of children, addressable by hash fragment offsets into a sparsely populated array.
+Only children that actually exist are set in the array.

 ```js
 var ArrayNode = function \count children =self-> {